jonasW3F/automatic_rewards_casher/rewards-sender/README.md

 # rewards-sender

-This tool sends funds from a given Polkadot/Kusama account to two rewards destinations defined by the split in the config.
+This tool sends funds from a given Polkadot account to two other accounts.
+The ratio of how the funds are split are defined by the split in the config file.

 ## Usage